 A: Health insurance helps you stay healthy by covering preventive care, and it helps you avoid costly medical bills in the event of an illness or accident.
-Health plans offered through HealthCare. gov and the Oregon Health Plan (OHP) include many preventive services at no cost.
-Without health insurance, even a seemingly simple illness or minor accident can end up costing you tens or hundreds of thousands of dollars.
+If you have an accident and need surgery, you may pay \$40,000 or more.
+Health plans offered through HealthCare.gov and the Oregon Health Plan (OHP) include some preventive services at no cost.